Think something fits on here? Email liamrosen@gmail.com and I’ll check it out.

 - Pickup Pigeons - weekly de-trashing meetups that rotate around different neighborhoods in the city

-- Greenpoint Social Trash Meetup - Offshoot of the Pickup Pigeons but just for Greenpoint.
+- Greenpoint Social Trash Meetup - Inspired by the Pickup Pigeons, but just for Greenpoint.
 Mostly locals, but all are welcome!
 Wednesdays, sometimes Sundays.

-- Community Cleanup PLG - local cleanups in Prospect Lefferts Gardens
+- Community Cleanup PLG - Prospect Lefferts Gardens

 Volunteering Aggregators